How to Find Your GMAT Motivation

 I can’t tell you how many students have come to Target Test Prep almost ready to give up on the GMAT, after months (or sometimes years) of ineffective and disorganized studying.
 Here is a common scenario:

-So, before you dive into your GMAT studying, be certain that you have study materials that will provide you with a detailed road map showing you where you are and where you are going.
-The TTP course, for example, is broken down into specific missions that contain clear directions for what needs to be done and in what order.
-With that study plan, our students never have to think about what they need to study next; they just need to do it.
+So, before you dive into your GMAT studying, be certain that you have study materials that provide a detailed road map showing where you are and where you are going.
+For example, the TTP GMAT course is broken down into specific missions.
+Each mission has clear directions for what needs to be done and in what order.
+With that study plan, our students never have to think about what to study next.
+Everything is laid out for them!

-Having this type of structured GMAT study schedule will allow you to make consistent progress and always see where you are in relation to your end point.
-Thus, you’ll be better able to keep up a high level of motivation to work toward your goal of a great GMAT score.
+Having this type of structured GMAT study schedule allows you to make consistent progress and see where you are in relation to your goal.
+Thus, you’ll be better able to keep up a high level of motivation to work toward your GMAT score goal.

 TTP PRO TIP:

 Studying for the GMAT can be lonely.
-If you are lucky, you may have a coworker, friend, or relative who is also studying for the GMAT, but usually that is not the case.
+If you are lucky, you may have a coworker, friend, or relative who is also studying for the GMAT.
+For most people preparing for the GMAT, that is not the case.

 TTP PRO TIP:

-GMAT students who interact with each other in person or online generally help keep each other motivated.
+Interacting with fellow GMAT students in person or online can help keep you motivated.

 Also, reward yourself for consistent studying.
 Give yourself a cheat day occasionally by taking a day off from studying to do something fun and relaxing.
 Go to the movies, splurge on a spa day, or hang out with friends.
 Do something that will give your mind a rest from your GMAT prep.